CIRCULAR ECONOMY & SUSTAINABLE URBAN DEVELOPMENT

 - Stormwater Management: In the face of climate change and extreme weather phenomena, urban stormwater runoff solutions are being developed with export potential.

-What’s remarkable about the Helsinki metropolitan Area is not just the overwhelming political will to join forces, but also its readiness to export their smart and clean solutions to the world.
+What’s remarkable about the Helsinki metropolitan Area is not just the overwhelming political will to join forces for environmental protection, but also its readiness to export their smart and clean solutions to the world.

 However, the Finnish sustainable agenda goes beyond the Helsinki area: Finland is the first country in the world to put in place a road map to a circular economy and it aims to become a world leader in the field by 2025.
 And it seems to be in very good hands too: Sitra, the leading driver of the change is the winner of the Circulars award of the World Economic Forum for its efforts in steering the transition.
 The road map currently boasts 5 focus areas, 64 actions, 1000 participants and a steering group to make Finland a circular economy pioneer.
 One of the many focus areas is the Resource-Wise Citizen campaign, inspiring Finns to make sustainable choices in their everyday life: